pershyn/storm-metrics-opentsdb/README.md

 ## TODO:

-- [ ] consider to use wrapping an OutputStreamWriter within a BufferedWriter so as to avoid frequent converter invocations.
-For example:  `Writer out = new BufferedWriter(new OutputStreamWriter(System.out));`
+- [ ] review the connection logic, avoid the dependency on collectors.
 - [ ] optional processing of storm system metrics
 - [ ] optional kafka special case